Alexander Hamilton McDonald

 Alexander Hamilton (Hammy) McDonald (March 16, 1919 – March 31, 1980) was a Canadian politician.
 Born in Fleming, Saskatchewan, he was the son of a Saskatchewan farm family and was the third generation of his family to farm in the Fleming area.

 Military

-During World War II Hammy served overseas as a Flight Lieutenant in the RCAF.
-Hammy had learned to fly before the war.
+During World War II, McDonald served overseas as a Flight Lieutenant in the Royal Canadian Air Force.
+He had learned to fly before the war.
 A doctor in the Fleming community in which he grew up had a plane and taught him and several other boys how to fly.
-By virtue of this fact, Hammy was one of the very earliest pilots in the RCAF.
+By virtue of this fact, He was one of the very earliest pilots in the RCAF.
 Until 1944 he flew a Spitfire with real distinction.
 He was shot down several times, more than once in Europe, and made his way back through enemy territory to fly again.
-He was shot down in the English Channel and spent several hours in his Mae West.
+Once, he was shot down in the English Channel and spent several hours in his Mae West.
 By sheer luck he was picked up by an English fishing boat and was flying again in Europe a week later.
 He came back from the war having won several medals including the Distinguished Flying Cross.